 If you currently reside in a homeless shelter, you may be eligible to have the Human Resources Administration (HRA) pay the fees for your furniture and belongings held in a storage unit.

-Families with minor children or pregnant women apply for Department of Homeless Services shelter at PATH (Prevention Assistance and Temporary Housing) in the Bronx and must undergo an eligibility process to prove that they are homeless.
+Families with minor children or people who are pregnant can apply for DHS (Department of Homeless Services) shelter at PATH (Prevention Assistance and Temporary Housing) in the Bronx.
+PATH will ask you to prove that you are homeless.
+If you are homeless, you are “eligible” for shelter.
+PATH is located at 151 East 151st Bronx, NY 10451.

-When you apply for shelter, you will have to prove where you lived for the past two years.
-If you have trouble proving your housing history, PATH may say you are “ineligible,” which means they do not think you have completed all of the steps to qualify for shelter.
+When you apply for family shelter, you will have to prove where you lived for the past two years.
+If you have trouble proving your housing history, DHS may say you are “ineligible,” which means they do not think you have proven you are homeless.

-You have the right to a clean and sanitary shelter unit.
-That means it should be in good repair and not have a problem with mice, rats, or bugs.
+You have the right to a clean and sanitary shelter unit, which means the unit should be in good repair and not have a problem with mice, rats, or bugs.

 There are several steps you must take if you plan to sue DHS for civil damages.
 While Legal Aid does not represent clients in this type of case, here is some general information about how to bring your case.